-Financial management
+Financial management:

 - Establish a liquidity reserve in the form of cash or equities in cows and feed.
-This margin should be maintained at a target level of \$600 per dairy cow equivalent or more.
 These liquidity reserves will enable an operation to survive through sustained periods of volatility. - Maintain the integrity of the top half of the balance sheet.
 Do not use cash reserves for long-term purchases or capital improvements and closely monitor working capital. - Reduce leverage, which is a key to long-term survivability.
 On a market-based balance sheet, leverage under 50% should be maintained, while less than 40% is preferred. - Consider the impact of every potential expansion on management, leverage and cash reserves. - Prepare budgets and be accountable to those budgets.
-The operation's management team convene regularly to review performance.
+The operation's management team convenes regularly to review performance.
 Producers are aware of operational performance on a month-to-month basis. - Have a good understanding of break-evens and use data to make decisions.
 Thou shalt know thy costs. - Evaluate cash flow and look for ways to continually lower capital needs. - Understand and assess counterparty risk.
 Know your customers and input suppliers. - Develop a comprehensive permanent commodity price risk management plan.
 With continued volatility in both milk price and input costs, producers need to take advantage of all available tools to lock in profitable margins and protect their operation from undue risk. - Frequent calls with a CPA, commodity risk hedging firm and lender provide valuable current market data. - Consider engaging in a risk management program.
 There are options to utilize futures, options and insurance plans.
 Dairy Revenue Protection (DRP) is a federally subsidized insurance program that allows producers to protect their gross revenue from milk sales.
 One of the key components to DRP is that it allows producers to lock in a revenue guarantee on a futures milk price without capping the potential for upward gains in the market.
 An important attribute of DRP is the lack of margin calls that may be associated with the use of futures and options, especially with the increase in interest rates.
-DRP has been very effective in the last few years to allow producers to take full advantage of the high prices of 2022 while protecting the low prices of 2023.
+DRP has been very effective in the last few years to allow producers to take full advantage of high prices while protecting from lower prices.

-Herd management
+Herd management:

-- Maintain herd replacement programs with a cow-to-heifer ratio ranging from 1:1 to 1:0.8 if a cost-benefit analysis supports the raise-on-farm versus purchase decision. - Understand the costs and benefits of a full heifer program relative to purchasing replacements.
+- Maintain herd replacement programs with a heifer-to-cow ratio ranging from 80% to 100% if a cost-benefit analysis supports the raise-on-farm versus purchase decision. - Understand the costs and benefits of a full heifer program relative to purchasing replacements.